 The common theme in all the new evidence on depression is that depression is NOT caused by the lack of happy chemicals (serotonin, dopamine, nor-epinephrine etc) like we have previously believed.

-What implications does this have for avoiding relapse?
+What's the implications of this for avoiding relapse?

 I explain it all in this video.